gnye8/ViralKnots/README.md

     ./Miniconda3-latest-Linux-x86_64.sh
     ```

-    - now close and reopen your terminal to allow the changes to take effect
+    - to allow these changes to take effect, use the following command or close and reopen your terminal

+    ```
+    source ~/.bashrc
+    ```

     - install biopython & other necessary packages

     ```